 Step 1: Hold down the Power button and Home button together until the Apple logo arrives on the screen.

-Try restoring iPhone using Mac/PC, when you do this, all the data will be removed and the iPhone will boot with a fresh iOS version.
-I presume you have a backup, which later can be used to restore the data.
-Make sure to connect the Mac/PC to the stable internet connection to download the latest compatible firmware for your iPhone, iPad.
+Try restoring the iPhone using a Mac/PC; when you do this, all the data will be removed, and the iPhone will boot with a fresh iOS version.
+I presume you have a backup, which can later be used to restore the data.
+Make sure to connect the Mac/PC to a stable internet connection to download the latest compatible firmware for your iPhone and iPad.

 - Connect the iPhone, iPad to the Mac/PC.

 - Use the original lightning cable to connect.

 - macOS Catalina or later: Launch the Finder, and choose your device from the side pane.